How do I find the right window seals for my wooden window?

 There is now the option of milling a 3 mm groove in the window sash and fitting a new rubber seal.
 Special silicone profiles are used to retrofit new window seals for this type of window.
 This process is very time-consuming and should only be carried out by a specialist company.
 These are often old buildings with box-type windows.

-could only be additionally sealed with the adhesive seals familiar from advertising.
+Fun fact: Until the early 1960s, wooden windows were manufactured without any grooves for window seals.
+At that time, leaking wooden windows could only be additionally sealed with the adhesive seals known from advertising.
 From the 1970s until today, wooden windows are generally manufactured with a groove to accommodate a window seal.
-In this case, sash rebates or faceplates or stop seals are used to seal new windows.
+In this case, sash rebate, forend or stop seals are used to seal new windows.

 7 When should wooden window seals be replaced?

-Depending on the degree of wear and tear, window seals should be after 15-20 years should be replaced.
-Years of temperature-related and mechanical influences
+Depending on the degree of wear and tear, window seals should be replaced after 15-20 years.
+Due to years of temperature-related and mechanical influences, their function deteriorates over time.
+It is therefore advisable to regularly check and, if necessary, replace the seals to ensure optimum sealing and energy efficiency.

 8. are there special care instructions for wooden window seals?

-special care instructions must be followed.
+, special care instructions must be followed.
 This includes the regular cleaning of frames, seals and hinges as well as the

 use of gentle cleaning methods such as rinsing water.
 Especially in winter, it is important to keep the seals dry to prevent moisture and mold growth.
 Condensation should be wiped off regularly to keep the seals intact.
-A regular
+A regular inspection for damage or wear is also advisable.
+By following these care instructions, problems such as draughts or moisture ingress can be avoided and the energy efficiency of the windows improved.